Community Options

 First Year

-The Key Communities are learning communities for first year, second year, and continuing students designed to honor the identities and strengths of each student to foster student’s transition to and through the University.
+The Key Communities are learning communities for first year students designed to honor the strengths of each student to foster students’ transition to and through the University.

 Living Substance Free Community